OriGen:Enhancing RTL Code Generation with Code-to-Code Augmentation and Self-Reflection: Introduction

-To evaluate the LLM's capability of self-reflection in RTL code, we construct a benchmark named VerilogFixEval that comprises 221 cases of failed compilation from VerilogEval~\cite{verilogeval}. \origen is able to correct syntactic errors by leveraging a self-reflection process based on feedback from the compiler.
-When the generated code fails to pass the compiler's verification, the model initiates the self-reflection process.
-During this phase, the model accepts the erroneous code and compiler error messages to fix the RTL code, enhancing its correctness and reliability.
-The self-reflection ability of the model is facilitated by a carefully constructed error-correction dataset, which comprises a comprehensive collection of samples.
-This dataset includes natural language instructions, erroneous code, compiler error messages, and the corrected code generated by Claude3-Haiku.
-It serves as a valuable resource to bridge the gap in self-reflection capabilities between open-source and commercial closed-source LLMs.
-By training on this dataset, \origen can acquire self-reflection abilities comparable to those of commercial LLMs, enabling it to generate more reliable and accurate RTL code.
+TTo evaluate the LLM's self-reflection capability in RTL code, we construct a benchmark named VerilogFixEval, comprising 221 cases of failed compilation from VerilogEval~\cite{verilogeval}. \origen can correct syntactic errors by leveraging a self-reflection process based on compiler feedback.
+When generated code fails to pass compiler verification, the model initiates the self-reflection process, accepting erroneous code and compiler error messages to fix the RTL code, thereby enhancing its correctness and reliability.
+The model's self-reflection ability is facilitated by a carefully constructed error-correction dataset, which includes natural language instructions, erroneous code, compiler error messages, and corrected code generated by Claude3-Haiku.
+This dataset serves as a valuable resource to bridge the gap in self-reflection capabilities between open-source and commercial closed-source LLMs.
+By training on this dataset, \origen can acquire self-reflection abilities comparable to those of commercial LLMs, enabling more reliable and accurate RTL code generation.